I've got an arrow here;

 Sped by an archer's bow.

-We are busy working to bring Emily Dickinson's "I've got an arrow here" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "I've got an arrow here" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "I've got an arrow here" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.